The loss of a loved one is a particularly difficult and confusing time. It can be hard to know where to start.

 If you think you may have difficulty making the mortgage payments, you can call our Mortgage Admin Team on 0345 300 0522.
 They'll put you through to a colleague who will be able to help you work out a payment plan.
 They'll also be able to provide specific advice relating to the type of products held.

 Once you have registered the death, you will need to provide us with an original or certified copy of the death certificate.
-Call into any one of our branches or post to our Bereavement Team (contact details are listed to the right).
+Post this to our Bereavement Team (address details are listed to the right).

 What happens after the death has been registered?